postman-open-technologies/lifecycle/_blueprints/base.md

         label: Private Network
   - label: Design
     image: images/lifecycle-arrow-design.png
     description: Designing an interface is one of the most critical steps in the API's lifecycle.
 It involves making decisions on how the interface will look and feel when used.
 American software engineer Grady Booch calls these decisions "significant", where significance is measured by the cost of change.
 Once your API has its first user, the cost of changing that interface increases significantly.
 Applying the appropriate rigor at this stage of the lifecycle will decrease the likelihood that change is necessary later.
+This includes, but is not limited to, defining performance, functionality, and security expectations.
     elements:
       - name: Techniques
         label: Techniques